Darian Shimy

 Choose a Date & Theme

-• Choose the date of your Hoop-A-Thon two months before the event.
-Hoop-A-Thons usually take place on a single day, so choose one that doesn't conflict with other important events and plan for a time of year when people are unlikely to be away
+• Choose the date of your Hoop-A-Thon two to three months before the event.
+Hoop-A-Thons usually take place on a single day, so choose a date that doesn’t conflict with other important school events, and pick a time of year when people are unlikely to be away.

-• Make sure to coordinate with the school ahead of time to make sure the gym will be available, or hold the event outside if you have an appropriate space and can expect good weather.
+• Coordinate with the school ahead of time so the gym is available, or hold the event outside if you have an appropriate space and can expect good weather.

-• Consider a theme for your Hoop-a-Thon, involving colors or costumes (see the "Themes" section of this page for ideas)..
+• Consider a theme for your Hoop-A-Thon involving colors or costumes.
+See some theme ideas here.

 2